Expand All

 Let's look at the file.

-Open your terminal, and connect to the VM
+Open your terminal, connect to the VM, and cd to your workspace directory

 Type this in the terminal: